401K

 The Healthcare Cost Reality

-Medicare covers many healthcare costs but has significant gaps:
+Medicare has significant gaps:

-• Part A (hospital insurance) has deductibles and coinsurance
+• Part A has deductibles and coinsurance

 • Long-term care is largely not covered